-My recommendation based on my personal experience AND exposure to the pumping community.
+Based on based on my personal experience and exposure to the pumping community, I like to advise..

 Pumping every 2.5 hours is not the most realistic nor encouraging schedule.
 As a pumping mom following a 3-3.5 hour schedule, double pumping for approximately 20-30 minutes at each session has the same effect and ability to drive your supply.
 What’s the big deal, one hour, thanks Kristen.
 It may not seem like much but I can assure you 1 hour in babyland can be all the difference.